 - We explore 10 of the key unanswered questions surrounding driverless cars

-Nick Blacknell, Zurich’s Motor VM and Engineering Manager, considers 10 questions brokers may be asking.
+Nick Blacknell, Zurich’s Motor VM and Engineering Manager, considers 10 common questions.

 1. When will self-driving vehicles reach our roads?